neo3072/DS-AI-ML-Resources/Database Systems, Big Data Software, and Cloud Services.md

     + [Apache Hadoop MapReduce](https://hadoop.apache.org/docs/stable/hadoop-mapreduce-client/hadoop-mapreduce-client-core/MapReduceTutorial.html) - A YARN-based system for parallel processing of large data sets
     + [Apache Accumulo](https://accumulo.apache.org/) - A sorted, distributed key/value store that provides robust, scalable data storage and retrieval
     + [Apache Hive HCatalog](https://cwiki.apache.org/confluence/display/Hive/HCatalog) - A table and storage management layer for Hadoop that enables users with different data processing tools — Pig, MapReduce — to more easily read and write data on the grid
+    + [Apache Drill](https://drill.apache.org/docs/) - Schema-free SQL Query Engine for Hadoop, NoSQL and Cloud Storage
+- Data Cleaning and Integrity
+    + [OpenRefine](http://openrefine.org/documentation.html) - A powerful tool for working with messy data: cleaning it; transforming it from one format into another; and extending it with web services and external data
+    + [DataCleaner](http://datacleaner.org/docs) - A strong data profiling engine for discovering and analyzing the quality of your data
-- Processing and pipeline (Integration, ETL, batch, real-time/streaming, ...)
+- Data Processing and pipeline (Integration, ETL, batch, real-time/streaming, ...)
     + [Apache Spark](http://spark.apache.org/docs/latest/) - A fast and general engine for large-scale data processing
         * [Spark SQL](http://spark.apache.org/docs/latest/sql-programming-guide.html) - A Spark module for structured data processing
         * [MLlib](http://spark.apache.org/docs/latest/ml-guide.html) - Spark’s machine learning (ML) library